-The federal appeals court in Atlanta is poised to decide whether Fluor Corp. workers terminated when construction on the $9-billion VC Summer nuclear power plant project was abandoned are owed 60 days’ pay and benefits—a ruling that would have “far-reaching and destabilizing effect” on the construction industry if it favors the payout, claimed the Associated Builders and Contractors in a case brief filed.
+The federal appeals court in Richmond, Va. is poised to decide whether Fluor Corp. workers terminated when construction on the $9-billion VC Summer nuclear power plant project was abandoned are owed 60 days’ pay and benefits—a ruling that would have “far-reaching and destabilizing effect” on the construction industry if it favors the payout, claimed the Associated Builders and Contractors in a case brief filed.

 As part of a class action lawsuit filed in 2017, the workers argue that they are due reimbursement under the federal Workers Adjustment and Retraining Notification Act (WARN), which requires that those terminated get 60 days notice before being laid off.
 About 5,000 workers were terminated at the project on July 31, 2017, when it was abandoned.

 The workers now seek to reverse on appeal a January ruling by a federal district court in South Carolina that did not support their argument.
 Appellate court judges heard new oral arguments on Oct.
 27.

 The issue is whether an independent contractor should be treated legally as an owner.
 In the suit, the workers claim plant owner SCANA and contractors Westinghouse Electric Corp. and Fluor essentially all acted as a single employer under the WARN Act and knowingly failed to give employees at least 60 days notice of termination as the law requires.

 SCANA opted to end V.C.
 Summer construction, citing costs.
 In a major contractor shakeup earlier, Westinghouse had reached agreement with Fluor to shift to it primary responsibility for construction.
 Fluor had been a Westinghouse subcontractor since 2016 to manage construction and hire craft employees.